alpineinsights/pilatusfastapiV1/README.md

 ## How It Works

-1. The user selects a company from the dropdown in the sidebar
+1. User selects a company from the dropdown in the sidebar
-2. The app fetches the company's Quartr ID from Supabase
+2. App fetches the company's Quartr ID from Supabase
+3. When the user asks a question:
+   - Perplexity API call starts immediately to search the web
+   - In parallel, if not already fetched:
-3. The app fetches the latest financial documents from Quartr API using the company ID
+     - App retrieves financial documents from Quartr API using the company ID
-4. Documents are processed and uploaded to S3
+     - Documents are processed and stored in S3
-5. When the user asks a question, the app:
-   - Downloads the relevant documents from S3
+   - Documents are downloaded from S3 and analyzed by Gemini
-   - Sends them to Gemini AI along with the user's query
+   - Claude synthesizes information from both Gemini and Perplexity
-   - Displays the AI-generated response with source information
+   - The comprehensive response is displayed with source information

-## Supabase Integration
+## Data Sources

-The app uses Streamlit's native Supabase SQL connector to fetch company data.
-The Supabase table should include:
-- Company names
-- ISIN codes (for backward compatibility)
-- Quartr IDs for each company

-All API calls to Quartr are now made using Quartr IDs instead of ISIN codes for better compatibility with the Quartr API.
+The application leverages multiple data sources:
+- **Company Documents**: Financial reports, presentations, and call transcripts from Quartr
+- **Web Information**: Current news, analyses, and market data from Perplexity web search
+- **Company Database**: Structured company information from Supabase

+This multi-source approach ensures comprehensive and up-to-date information for financial analysis.